norbert-s/mconverter/README.md

 ----------------------
 update:25tests passing
-Just realised I missed to have implemented this : "but if nothing is provided it will default to 1" -Because the whole evaluation process of "num" and "unit" should be rewritten in order to make it work as described above, for now it will remain unchanged
+Just realised I missed to have implemented this : "but if nothing is provided it will default to 1"